 Isidore is a platform of search allowing the access to digital data of Humanities and Social Sciences.
 Open to all and especially to teachers, researchers, PhD students, and students, it relies on the principles of Web of data and provides access to data in free access (open access).

 Isidore is a realization of the great infrastructure of research Huma-Num (CNRS, Aix-Marseille University, Campus Condorcet).
-A market of realization was entrusted to a consortium made up of companies Antidot, Sword and MONDECA.
+A market of realization was entrusted to a consortium made up of companies Antidot, Sword and MONDECA in 2009 and 2010.

 What are we putting in place?

 The platform of search Isidore differs from traditional search engines in many ways:

 To date and for the opening in April, more than 800 sources of data and metadata are harvested.
 The harvesting can be incremented in suitability.
 These various connectors allow the retrieval of a set of metadata and constitute entry points towards the complete text who is also indexed when it is possible.

 The re-exposure of the enriched metadata follows, in turn, the principles of Web of data claimed by the movement of provision of public data as data.gov (USA) and data.gov.uk (UK).
 As such, the platform of search Isidore contributes widely at this movement for the research in social sciences in France.
 In addition to a guarantee of transparency of the actions made by the engine to help in the search, this component is essential, because, more than of simple search interfaces, ISIDORE, offers due to this feature, the means to the whole community to enrich constantly its own data.

 Furthermore, on www.rechercheisidore.fr, the interfaces of search offer the possibility to extend and complete his search by responses from major bibliographic catalogs, such as those of the ABES for example, or BNF.
 It is possible to add bibliographic catalogs.